 Today there is a Modern Impressionist revival.
 Art movements are often a response—a rejection of environmental, social, and political forces—and the collective need to express and manifest a new perspective.
 It is this need that Modern Impressionism answers.
 We can reinvent our world, with art that stands for something good.

 French Impressionism was preoccupied with the immediate, the "fleeting moment," and depicting light.
 Modern Impressionism goes beyond the moment, with thoughtful intention and inventive color, seeks to express motion and emotion that is optimistic and beautiful—an antithesis for our time.
-Monet once said that "A landscape is nothing but an impression, and an instantaneous one."
 Modern Impressionists believe the painting should be so much more than an impression.
 Modern Impressionists spend time, through mindful exploration, really getting to know our subjects and surroundings.